carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 - "How can documentation make my project more efficient?"
 - "What is a license and does my project need one?"
 objectives:
-- "Facilitate contributions from present and future collaborators."
+- "Facilitate contributions from present and future collaborators"
-- "Learn to treat every project as a collaborative project."
+- "Learn to treat every project as a collaborative project"
-- "Describe a project in a README file."
+- "Describe a project in a README file"
-- "Explain how licenses are useful for your project."
+- "Explain how licenses are useful for your project"
 keypoints:
-- "Create an overview of your project."
+- "Create an overview of your project"
-- "Create a shared “to-do” list."
+- "Create a shared “to-do” list"
-- "Decide on communication strategies."
+- "Decide on communication strategies"
-- "Make the license explicit."
+- "Make the license explicit"
-- "Make the project citable."
+- "Make the project citable"
 ---

 You may start working on projects by yourself or with a small group of